1. Blog

 If your dog has suffered vomiting and diarrhea, he may be dehydrated and need IV fluids to replenish his electrolytes and hydration level.
 Your vet might also do certain toxicology tests to determine the specific source of the problem.

-If he has been exposed to tremorgenic mycotoxins, your DVM might give him something like methocarbamol to relax his spasms.
+If exposed to tremorgenic mycotoxins, your DVM might give him something like methocarbamol to relax his spasms.
 Other medicines like diazepam and barbiturates, including pentobarbital and phenobarbital, can help with that as well.

 For roquefortine and mycotoxin penitrem A poisoning, which are molds that commonly grow in compost piles and decaying trash, the treatment might involve gastric lavage to remove the stomach contents, followed by activated charcoal to absorb residual toxins and diazepam to control any seizures.